James Thorpe (cricketer)

 James Ashley Thorpe (born 20 January 1991) is an English cricketer.
 Thorpe is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Switzerland at Geneva.
-Thorpe was educated at Warden Park School, before attending the University of Bath.
+Thorpe was educated at Warden Park School and Haywards Heath Sixth Form College, before attending the University of Bath.

 Thorpe made a single List A appearance for Sussex against the touring Bangladeshis at the County Ground, Hove, in 2010.
 Batting at number ten, Adkin contributed 3 runs to Sussex's total of 253 all out, ending the innings not out.
 He took the wicket of Tamim Iqbal in the Bangladeshis innings, finishing with figures of 1/26 from three overs.
 Sussex dismissing the Bangladeshis for 104 to win the match by 149 runs.
 In August 2010, Thorpe made two Youth One Day Internationals for England Under-19s against Sri Lanka Under-19s, with both appearances coming at Arundel Castle Cricket Ground.
 In that same month he played a single Youth Twenty20 International against the same opposition at the Riverside Ground, Chester-le-Street.